These tasty Tuna Potato Puffs are made with puff pastry that is stuffed with a spiced Wild Selections Solid White Albacore Tuna and potato hash.

 Thank you Wild Selections® for sponsoring this post.
 For a more sustainable meal, be sure to check out Wild Selections® premium seafood — it’s always healthy, always Marine Stewardship Council certified, and always delicious!

-Over the years, I’ve been a vegetarian, a pescatarian, gone gluten free, and I’ve even gone sugar-free.
-I’ve found that I am happiest somewhere in the middle – with my gluten and sugar, eggs, and chicken, and salmon and tuna!
+Over the years, I’ve been a vegetarian, a pescatarian, gone gluten-free, and I’ve even gone sugar-free.
+I’ve found that I am happiest somewhere in the middle – with my gluten and sugar, eggs, chicken, salmon and tuna!

 In fact, during my college years, tuna and a baked potato was a staple for me.
 Not only did it keep my budget on track, but, it was one darn tasty and nutritious combo that powered me through many late nite study sessions!

 These days, the combo of tuna and potatoes are still a staple around our home.
 Some nights, my daughter and I still enjoy a baked potato with tuna salad slathered on it.
 Some nights we enjoy a warm tuna salad (like you will find in the Savory Spin recipe archives).

 On yet other nights we enjoy a tuna and potato saute – almost like a hash.
 And, sometimes, we take that warm tuna and potato saute and fancy it up a tad bit by serving it in puff pastry baskets – like you see here!

 I used a can of Wild Selections Solid White Albacore Tuna in Water to make these Tuna Potato Puffs.